 When you focus on simply dropping your calories, you are more than likely to become micronutrient deficient.

 All of the hormonal processes and metabolic reactions that happen in your body require energy and they require a lot of nutrients.

-Lowering your caloric intake while eating low quality food will only decrease the amount of micronutrients you are consuming, which is already an insufficient amount.
+Lowering your caloric intake while eating low-quality food will only decrease the number of micronutrients you are consuming, which is already an insufficient amount.

 And no... a multivitamin is not going to save you.

 "The supplement industry is not regulated by any major organization.
 You may never know if you are truly getting any bio-available vitamins from those pills..."

 An excess of low-quality foods cannot be used to build muscle or to help you absorb the essential fat-soluble vitamins- they will do what they do best.
 Be stored as fat.

 "Overfed, but starving to death on the inside"